High Octane Gasoline Usually Doesn't Result in Better Performance or Increased Fuel Economy

-some engines need higher octane fuel to run properly, but the vast majority just need regular unleaded
+some engines need higher octane fuel to run properly, but anything more than regular is just a waste for the majority of vehicles

-Your car's manual and gas cap says to use regular unleaded.
-Will you get better performance and better gas mileage by switching from regular octane fuel to mid-grade or premium fuel?
-No. If your car was designed to run on regular unleaded gasoline, the only thing you'll notice by using a higher grade fuel is that it costs you more to fill up your tank.
+The car's manual and gas cap both say to use regular unleaded gasoline.
+But would you get better performance and fuel economy by switching from to mid-grade or premium fuel?
+If your car runs on regular unleaded gasoline, the only thing you'll notice with a higher grade fuel is that it costs you more to fill up the tank.
+It's best to stick to the octane rating specified by the vehicle manufacturer.

 What are octane ratings?